In this video, we assemble a Horticulture Lighting Group HLG 550 from individual components and then test it out.

 Since I first wrote this article, it’s gotten much, much easier to build your own lights.
 The part that proved most difficult in the early days was finding a heat sink for your DIY COB grow light, but now there are all sorts of heat sinks available that come pre-drilled for a variety of popular COBs, so I think it’s worth revisiting this and giving it a little revamp.
 We’ll start with examining how to build your light the easy way, then have a look at the original, more involved option, where you’re drilling your own heat sink.

 Let’s use a common build for this tutorial: 4x 36 volt COBs on a Mean Well HLG-185H-C1400.
 This setup works out to be about 50 watts per COB, 200W total.
+A light like this will cover a space of about 2.5’x2.5′ for flowering plants and will cover up to 3’x3′ for vegetative growth or leafy greens.
 Everything but the driver in this tutorial was provided to me by the good people at Horticulture Lighting Group so a special thanks to them for helping out the DIY community and be sure to check out their kick-ass Quantum Boards!

 My parts list for this build is as follows: